CandidContributions/CodePatch-2020/Guestbook/Index.md

 - [Adam Werner](https://github.com/adam-werner) Another amazing event organized by Candid Contributions! 🥕 #H5YR
 - [Marc Duiker](https://twitter.com/marcduiker) Thank you that I could be part of this lovely conference!
 Let me know what your creative coding project will be! ✏🎵🕹
 - [Mike Masey](https://twitter.com/MikeMasey) Thank you amazing Candid Contribution Crew, you lot are AMAZING!!
 Thanks for another brilliant event! 🥕❤
+- [Andreea Covaciu] Did anyone say "carrot"?
+Thank you for having me!
+Thank you for being so friendly and supportive! #VirtualHugs 🥕